rgoulden19026/getting-and-cleaning-data/CodeBook.md

 ##Source data##

 This is a data set studying human activity recognition using smart phones, which can be obtained from UCI Machine Learning Repository website.
 A full description can be found at: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones The data for the project can be downloaded here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+Please Note: In order to perform the analysis the zipped file must be placed in your working directory.

 ##R script##

 The script "run_analysis.R" performs the following steps:

- 1. Download the data and unzip dataset
- 2. Read the training and test data sets
+ 1. Read the training and test data sets
+ 2. Assign column names using descriptive variable names
  3. Merge the training and test data sets
- 4. Assign column names using descriptive variable names
- 5. Extract only the measurements on the mean and standard deviation for each measurement
+ 4. Extract only the measurements on the mean and standard deviation for each measurement
- 6. Write the data set to file (full_data.txt)
+ 5. Write the data set to file (full_data.txt)
- 7. Create a second, independent tidy data set with the average of each variable for each activity and each subject
+ 6. Create a second, independent tidy data set with the average of each variable for each activity and each subject
- 8. Write the second data set to file (tidy_data.txt)
+ 7. Write the second data set to file (tidy_data.txt)

 ##Data sets Resulting from R Script:##